KizKizz/pso2_mod_manager/README.md

 **Adding mods:**

-Note:
+**Note**:

-Supporting .zip files, folders, .ice files, drag and drop to add Mods can also be added by copying your mod folders into each category folder in ```...\PSO2 Mod Manager\Mods``` then refresh or restart the app
+- Supporting .zip files, folders, .ice files, drag and drop to add
+- Mods can also be added by copying your mod folders into each category folder in ```...\PSO2 Mod Manager\Mods``` then refresh or restart the app

 [addmods.webm](https://github.com/KizKizz/pso2_mod_manager/assets/101075148/16846f2e-f631-4323-8358-4dfb0b4635c6)